 Getting Around Mount Gambier

-Mostly you will need a car to get arond Mount Gambier and surrounds.
+You will likely need a car to get around Mount Gambier and surrounds.
 There are many hire car companies, mostly located at the airport.

 Taxi’s are available in Mount Gambier, but Uber is not.